 Add cycles as necessary to achieve a FAINT band for all samples.
 Test on agarose gel.

-Clean amplified samples using PCR clean-up kit (we use a Fermentas kit for this; Qiagen also works).
-Elute with 30 ul.
+Clean amplified samples using Exo-SAP-it

 For each cleaned sample, nanodrop and dilute in elution buffer as necessary to make concentration 10ng/ul for each sample.